ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Terraform/S5_terraform-05_Publish_Modules_Terraform_Workspaces/README.md

 # Hands-on Terraform-05: Publishing Modules and Terraform Workspaces

-Purpose of the this hands-on training is to give students the knowledge of publishing modules and using workspaces in Terraform.
+The purpose of this hands-on training is to give students the knowledge of publishing modules and using workspaces in Terraform.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

 - Publish Terraform Modules